 October each year.

 There will be at least eight options available each year.
-In Year One and Year Two students will select any two Modules from those offered.
-The following list gives you an idea of the options available:
+In Year One and Year Two you can select any two modules from those offered:

 - Action Research